QuantEcon/lecture-source-py/source/rst/orth_proj.rst

     \leq \| y - X b \| \text{ for any } b \in \mathbb R^K

-This is what we aimed to show
+This is what we aimed to show.

 Least Squares Regression
 ============================

-Let's apply the theory of orthogonal projection to least squares regression
+Let's apply the theory of orthogonal projection to least squares regression.

-This approach provides insights about  many geometric  properties of linear regression
+This approach provides insights about  many geometric  properties of linear regression.

-We treat only some examples
+We treat only some examples.

 Squared Risk Measures